mech-tools/comfyui-checkpoint-automatic-config/README.md

 # ComfyUI Checkpoint Automatic Config

-This node was designed to help with checkpoint configuration.
+This set of noded was designed to help with checkpoint configuration.